 When is the bass spawn in Texas?

 One of the first things most anglers want to know is when the spawn takes place in most Texas Lakes.
 And why not?
 Most of the big fish tend to be caught during that spawn or pre-spawn period.
 According to the TPWD, you will be looking for that sweet spot where water temperatures hit 60 degrees.
-Because Texas is so warm, it's not uncommon to start seeing that pre-spawning behavior in January or early February.
+Because Texas is so warm, it's common to see that pre-spawning behavior in January or early February.
 If things are toasty enough, the spawn could happen in February.
 That makes Texas a great getaway state for anglers from Northern states that are snowed in and won't see any spawning in their local fish until almost June.

 Start off with lipless crankbaits, suspending jerkbaits, and large spinnerbaits for the pre-spawn period when the fish are holding offshore in deeper water.
 As the water gets warmer and warmer, they'll be fattening up for the spawn, which makes this the best time to catch an aggressive, trophy-sized fish.
 Once they move into shallow water, you can start slowing things down a bit with plastic worms and jigs to sight fish the lunkers right off their beds.